Umbrella Level Disclosures

 Example 2: AllEntitiesAndPortfolio

 In regards to the umbrella level disclosures, this scenario is exactly the same and the logic which Rapptr uses is identical in this regard.
-The only difference is that Rapptr will also trigger disclosures on the FA Capital Partners level, aggregating across all the three portfolios.
+The only difference is that Rapptr will also trigger disclosures on the FA Capital Partners level, aggregating across all three portfolios.